How HIV Spreads

 You can't know the status of everyone in your network.
 But there is one person's status you can always know: Yours.
 That is why regular testing is so important.

-If you do have HIV, starting and sticking to treatment can help get your viral load so low, it can't be measured by a test.
+If you do have HIV, starting and sticking with treatment can help get your viral load so low, it can't be measured by a test.
 So low it's undetectable.

 Current research shows that taking HIV treatment every day and getting to and staying undetectable prevents the spread of HIV to others through sex.
 Talk to a healthcare provider.
 Because HIV is still